 Adobe has announced that it will discontinue support and updates for Flash in 2020, as its use has steadily declined in recent years.
 On major browsers, such as Chrome, users have already had to actively agree to see Flash content since last year.
 "This trend reveals that sites are migrating to open web technologies, which are faster and more power-efficient than Flash.
 They're also more secure, so you can be safer while shopping, banking, or reading sensitive documents," Google Chrome Product Manager Anthony Laforge said of Adobe's announcement.

 Apache bans Facebook license

 The Apache Software Foundation has banned the use of Facebook's "BSD+Patents license" for Apache WordPress projects.
-Facebook, however, runs its React project, among others, under exactly this license.
-Since React is currently considered the most promising candidate for the new WordPress -JS framework, the license ban has reignited the React debate in the WP community.
-Had the licensing dispute erupted after the integration of React, millions of sites would likely have been down for days.
-This danger is also clearly articulated in the communityFacebook license is really not open source.
+However, Facebook is running its React project, among others, under this very license.
+Since React is currently considered the most promising candidate for the new WordPress JS framework, the license ban has reignited the React debate in the WP community.
+If the licensing dispute had erupted after React was integrated, millions of sites would likely have been down for days.
+This danger is also clearly articulated in the community: "Facebook license is really not open source.
 Code released under that license has no place in core."